Sytsevdz/Video-Analyse-App/README.md

 - Download annotations as JSON.

 The app has the Supabase URL and API key configured directly in `src/supabaseClient.js` for the ACC environment, so no extra environment variables are required.

+Running `npm run build` will generate a simple `dist` folder containing the HTML and source files so the app can be served as static assets.